Strong Customer Authentication

 • something you are (e.g. fingerprint or face recognition).

-The rules for when SCA is required means that UK banks now need to make more frequent checks when you use your card online.
+The rules for when SCA is required means that UK banks now need to make checks more often when you use your card online.

-All companies that accept online card payments will be making changes to allow these checks, though not all companies will make these updates at the same time.
-This means that, if your card payment is declined, the retailer may not have made all the necessary changes, and so you may need to check if they offer an alternative payment method.
+All companies that accept online card payments will be making changes to allow these checks.
+Not all companies will make these updates at the same time.
+If your card payment is declined, the retailer may not have made all the necessary changes.
+If this happens you'll need to check if they offer an alternative payment method.

 How we’ll ask you to make these checks

-If your payment requires SCA then in some circumstances we may perform checks using information we have available, or, we may send a One Time Passcode (OTP) to your registered mobile phone number.
+When a payment requires SCA we may perform checks using information we have available.
+In some cases we'll send you a One Time Passcode (OTP) to your registered mobile number or ask you to verify through our mobile app.